MikeWedderburn-Clarke/azure-privatelink-dns-microhack/README.md

 Test connectivity using SSMS and the dynamic public IP (SNAT) of your 'az' and 'onprem' mgmt vms.

 ### :point_right: Hint
-curl ifconfig.co
+1. curl ifconfig.co

-Make sure that "Allow Azure services and resources to access this server" is set at its default setting of **No** Otherwise your SQL server will accept (at a network level, they will of course need a suitable username and password) connections from all subscriptions inside of Azure.
-See here for more details https://docs.microsoft.com/en-us/azure/azure-sql/database/firewall-configure#connections-from-inside-azure
+2. "Allow Azure services and resources to access this server" = **No**